yyexela/spacetime/README.md

+# TODO:

+- `configs/datasets` for ODE_Lorenz and PDE_KS
+  - size is seq_len, label_len, pred_len
+- `configs/loader` for ODE_Lorenz and PDE_KS
+- `dataloaders` for ODE_Lorenz and PDE_KS
+- Skip connection doesn't work for multivariate out of the box (see GH issues)
+- Length of each of validation, testing, and training datasets need to be larger than batch size

 # SpaceTime 🌌⏱️

 Code for SpaceTime, a neural net architecture for time series.
 Named after state-**space** models for **time** series forecasting and classification.